kenn9j/salty-duck/README.md

 After all, open source belongs to everyone.

+##Why the funky name?

+I spent a bit of time (over a year) thinking of a suitable name.
+Then one evening, sitting with a few friends at a Nanjing restaurant, in the Chinese heartland of Burwood, Sydney I received this suggestion.
+And it stuck.

+Also, if you haven't seen my profile, I like cooking.
+And setting up a test is a bit like that.
+You need to arrange, act and assert.
+Or prepare, cook and taste.

 ##Special Thanks
 to all the authors and contributors of the open source frameworks I use in salty-duck.
 Your work gives me and many others I work with a profession they enjoy (and a fair livelihood).
+On the shoulders of giants as one would say.

 ##license
 MIT